-7. Place the helicopter on a flat surface and leave it still until the ESC beeps twice and the blue LED glows solid, indicating initialization is complete.
+Place the helicopter on a flat surface and leave it still until the ESC beeps twice, indicating initialization is complete.

 If you experience issues during initialization, refer to the Troubleshooting Guide at the back of the manual.

 CAUTION: Always disconnect the Li-Po battery from the aircraft when not flying to avoid over-discharging the battery.
 Batteries discharged to a voltage lower than the lowest approved voltage may become damaged, resulting in loss of performance and potential fire when batteries are charged.